BardicDefense/purple-hack/spells.md

 Save: Arcana 14.
 The caster creates a giant, spectral fist that strikes at a target within range.
 The fist deals 10d6 bludgeoning damage.

-#### Contact Other Plane

-_Divination (R: Special, D: Special)_
-The caster attempts to contact a being on another plane of existence.
-The caster must make a Arcana check to succeed.
-If successful, the caster can ask up to three questions.
-The being may or may not answer truthfully.

 #### Contingency

 _Evocation (R: Self, D: Special)_